 The following players' status hasn't changed (anticipated return in parentheses):

-- Wide receiver Jordy Nelson, knee (regular-season opener)
+- Wide receiver Jordy Nelson, knee (hoping for regular-season opener)

 - Cornerback Tramon Williams, knee (a couple weeks, as of 7/30)

 - Offensive lineman Bryan Bulaga, knee (likely out for entire season)